 Modification Of Child Support Attorney In Salt Lake City, Utah

 Child support in Utah is based on an “income shares” model, which holds both parents accountable for financially supporting their children.
 Each party’s income and ability to earn is considered in the calculation, along with the various expenses parents pay for their children.
-Our Salt Lake City, Utah child support modification attorney at Smoak Law, P.C. have extensive training and experience in using the child support guidelines effectively to benefit our clients’ most important legacy: their children.
+Our Salt Lake City, Utah child support modification attorney at Smoak Law, P.C. has extensive training and experience in using the child support guidelines effectively to benefit our clients’ most important legacy: their children.

 The amount of support that each parent has to pay depends on several factors including:

-• The number of children
+- The number of children

-• The income of both parents
+- The income of both parents

-• The child custody arrangement
+- The child custody arrangement

 In Utah, child support is payable until the children reach the age of 18 or when they graduate from high school, whichever happens later.
 However, the court may order child support to continue after age 18 for a disabled child who remains dependent.